HumanCellAtlas/metadata-schema/examples/JSON/v5/README.md

-# Examples of pre-ingest JSON
+# Examples of JSON

+`Q4DemoSS2/`

+>Collection of JSON files resulting from ingesting the 2017 Q4 demo spreadsheet.

+`Glioblastoma`

+>